 It Costs Too Much Money

-First off, I won’t pay $12 a month for most games.
+I won’t pay $12 (USD) a month for most games.
 I am not talking Android only here either.
 The fact is most games don’t use a subscription-based model and the ones that do tend to be massive online games.
-Like World of Warcraft for example.

 This Type of Pay Model Takes Advantage of Some People